THE-Engineering/export-from-the-ums-import-to-auth0/docs/application-set-up.md

 You must provide `CRYPTO_KEY` as _either_ an environment variable _or_ a command line argument but you should be mindful of _logging and printing_

-## Docker
+## Docker images

-Docker must provide the container with _at minimum_ 4GB RAM
+The container must be provided with _at minimum_ 4GB RAM

+These containers are not expected to run in your _development environment_ because _AWS host addresses will not resolve_

+They are expected to run in _staging_ or _production_

 ### Building the Docker image